AgileRL/AgileRL/docs/tutorials/llm_finetuning/grpo_hpo.rst

 :class:`GRPO <agilerl.algorithms.GRPO>` class.
 This class follows the same structure as the other reinforcement learning algorithms in the AgileRL library.
 We also define a initialisation dictionaries for the GRPO hyperparameters and the mutation parameters.

-An important part of training aN LLM to display reasoning bahevaiour is distributed training.
-They are called *Large* Language Models for a reason, and unless you are a very lucky individual, you may not have enough capacity on your individual computer to train even a 'small' LLM.
+An important part of training an LLM to display reasoning behavaiour is distributed training.
+They are called *Large* Language Models for a reason, and are often too large to train on a single GPU.
 If you want to train a larger, more powerful model, then this becomes even more infeasible.
 Instead, we can leverage distributed training, to share the workload across multiple devices and speed up training.
 To enable distributed training in this tutorial, we use deepspeed and accelerate.

 To generate an accelerate file, run the command ``accelerate config`` in your terminal, following the instructions